Aviation Vacation

 Aviation Vacation is a 1941 Warner Bros.
 Merrie Melodies theatrical short directed by Tex Avery, with story by Dave Monahan and musical direction by Carl Stalling.
 The cartoon was released on August 2, 1941.

-Synopsis

 This is one of the cartoons that Warner would occasionally produce that featured none of its stable of characters, just a series of gags, usually based on outrageous stereotypes and plays on words, as a narrator (voiced by Robert C. Bruce) describes the action.

+Plot

-In this case, the story concerns a small airplane taking its passengers on a world tour.
+A small airplane takes its passengers on a world tour.
 Some excerpts: